Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Signatures for mailboxes with a [Benefactor Circle](Benefactor%20Circle.md) license do not get this tagline appended.

+Dear companies, please do not forget:
+- Invest in the free and open-source software you depend on.
+Contributors are working behind the scenes to make open-source better for everyone.
+Give them the help and recognition they deserve.
+- Sponsor the free and open-source software your teams use to keep your business running.
+Fund the projects that make up your software supply chain to improve its performance, reliability, and stability.

+Being free and open-source software, Set-OutlookSignatures saves your company a remarkable amount of money compared to commercial software.

+Become a Benefactor Circle member to unlock additional features: See [`.\docs\Benefactor Circle`](Benefactor%20Circle.md) or [`https://explicitonsulting.at`](https://explicitconsulting.at/open-source/set-outlooksignatures) for details about these features and their benefits for your business.

+### Why the tagline?<!-- omit in toc -->
+I initially created Set-OutlookSignatures to give back to the community by showing how to correctly script stuff that I have seen being done in wrong and incomplete ways over and over again:
+- Efficient queries for nested Active Directory group membership,
+- working with SID history,
+- working with AD queries in the most complex environments and across trusts,
+- parallel code execution in PowerShell,
+- working with Graph,
+- and - of course - a fresh approach on how to manage and deploy signatures for Outlook.

+Since the free version of Set-OutlookSignatures has first been published in 2021, dozens of features have been added - quickly scroll through the CHANGELOG to get an idea of what I am talking about.<br>I invested more than a thousand hours of my spare time developing them, and I spent a whole lot of money setting up and maintaining different test environments.
+And I plan to continue doing so and keeping the core of Set-OutlookSignatures free and open source software.

+You are probably an Exchange or client administrator, and as such you are part of the community I want to give something back to.

+I do not expect or request thank yous from fellow admins, as our community lives from both giving and taking.

+I draw the line where companies, rather than individuals, benefit one-sidedly.
+The tagline reminds companies that they benefit from open source software and that there is a way to ensure that Set-OutlookSignatures remains open source and is developed further by supporting it financially and at the same time gaining access to even more useful features.

+By the way: Companies often make wrong assumptions about free and open source software.
+Open source software absolutely can contain closed source code.
+The term "open source" does not automatically imply free usage or even free access to the code.
+The permission to use software for free does not imply free support.

+### Not sure if Set-OutlookSignatures is the right solution for your company?<!-- omit in toc -->
+The core of Set-OutlookSignatures is available free of charge as open-source software and can be used for as long and for as many mailboxes as your company wants.<br>All documentation is publicly available, and you can get free community support at GitHub or get first-class commercial support, training, workshops and more from [ExplicIT Consulting](https://explicitconsulting.at/open-source/set-outlooksignatures/).

+For a small annual fee per mailbox, the [Benefactor Circle add-on](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/blob/main/docs/Benefactor%20Circle.md) offers a whole bunch of additional features.<br>All documentation is publicly available, and the free 14-day trial version allows companies to test all additional features at no cost.

+Your company is not sure whether the add-on will pay off?<br>Visit https://explicitconsulting.at/open-source/set-outlooksignatures/#4-financial-benefits-of-centrally-managing-signatures-and-out-of-office-replies and learn how you can do the calculation tailored to the needs of your company.<br>Should your company come to the conclusion that the add-on does not pay off, it can still use the free and open source version of Set-OutlookSignatures.

 ## 14.36 Why is the out-of-office assistant not activated automatically?<!-- omit in toc -->
 OOF templates are only applied if the out of office assistant is currently disabled.
 If it is currently active or scheduled to be automatically activated in the future, OOF templates are not applied.

 The user has to activate the out-of-office assistant manually.
 Through the use of templates, the user only has to make no to only little changes to the text (such as the return date, possibly).

 The reason for this is that there is no generic way to detect when a user will be absent, when he will come back and how much in advance the out-of-office assistant should be activated.
 While you may have defined clear rules in your company and your users fully adhere to these rules, the rules and their usage may be handled completely different in other companies.

+## 14.37 When should I refer on-prem groups and when Entra ID groups?<!-- omit in toc -->
+The following is valid for using groups in INI files as well as for Benefactor Circle licensing groups:
+- When using the '-GraphOnly true' parameter, prefer Entra ID groups ('EntraID <…>').
+You may also use on-prem groups ('<NetBiosDomain> <…>') as long as they are synchronized to Entra ID.
+- In hybrid environments without using the '-GraphOnly true' parameter, prefer on-prem groups ('<NetBiosDomain> <…>') synchronized to Entra ID.
+Pure entra ID groups ('EntraID <…>') only make sense when all mailboxes covered by Set-OutlookSignatures are hosted in Exchange Online.
+- Pure on-prem environments: You can only use on-prem groups ('<NetBiosDomain> <…>').
+When moving to a hybrid environment, you do not need to adapt the configuration as long as you synchronize your on-prem groups to Entra ID.

+## 14.38 Why are signatures and out-of-office replies recreated even when their content has not changed?<!-- omit in toc -->
+Signatures and out-of-office replies are deliberately regenerated each time Set-OutlookSignatures runs.
+The effort required to check whether anything has changed since the last run would be greater than actually regernerating them.

+Changes affecting signatures and out-of-office replies may have been made on the user's client, in the users's mailbox, in Entra ID or Active Directory, in template files, and in configuration files.

+The only reliable way to detect changes in an environment where things can be modified in so many places would be to calculate what the new signatures would look like with current values and then compare these with the existing ones.
+But if you already have the new signatures and out-of-office replies anyway, overwriting the existing ones is faster than comparing them.